 The Society’s many activities are conducted through a wide range of publications and programs.
-Membership in the Society includes our award-winning quarterly Journal of Winston Churchill, Finest Hour (available in both print and digital format), along with our monthly e-newsletter Chartwell Bulletin and access to premium content on our website.
+Membership in the Society includes our award-winning quarterly Journal of Winston Churchill, Finest Hour (available in both print and digital editions), along with our monthly email newsletter Churchill Bulletin and access to premium content on our website.
 Members also enjoy discounted rates at Churchill sites in the United Kingdom and the United States, at our international conferences and on books by and about Churchill.

 The Society’s local chapters in over forty cities around the world hold regular meetings and dinners, host author lectures and engage with students and teachers in their communities.
 For over thirty years, scholars, students and Churchillians from around the world have gathered at our highly popular International Churchill Conferences held each year in the North America or the United Kingdom.

-The Society is participating in the development of the National Churchill Library (NCLC) and Center at The George Washington University in Washington, DC.
+The Society is participating in the development of the National Churchill Leadership Center (NCLC) at The George Washington University in Washington, DC.
 This important facility provides a long-desired permanent home for Churchill studies, scholarship and education in the heart of Washington, DC, featuring exhibit space, a comprehensive research collection of materials about Churchill’s life and legacy and a wide range of programming including lectures, seminars and conferences.

-Winston Churchill’s daughter The Lady Soames LG DBE served as the Society’s International Patron from 1984 until her death in 2014 and was a regular and enthusiastic participant in its activities.
-The Churchill family remains actively involved in all aspect of the Centre’s work including serving on our Board of Trustees and attending Conferences and other events.
+Winston Churchill’s daughter The Lady Soames LG DBE served as the Society’s International Patron from 1984 until her death in 2014 at the age of 90.
+Lady Soames was a regular and enthusiastic participant in Society activities.
+The Churchill family remains actively involved in all aspect of the Society’s work including serving on our Board of Trustees and attending Conferences and other events.

 ‘The International Churchill Society and its members around the world play an extraordinarily important role in preserving the historic legacy of my great-grandfather, Sir Winston.
 My family and I sincerely urge Churchillians everywhere to join us in supporting the Society and participating in its many interesting activities.’